Nørresundby

 Nørresundby (/da/) is a city in Aalborg Municipality, north of Limfjorden, in Vendsyssel, in Denmark.
-The urban area has a population of 24,436 (1 January 2025).
+The urban area has a population of 24,831 (1 January 2026).
 It is located just north of Aalborg, which lies south of Limfjorden.
-Statistically its own urban area since 2006, it is often still considered part of Aalborg; sometimes the name Greater Aalborg (Stor-Aalborg) is used to describe the concept.
+Since 2006, it has been a statistically independent urban area, but it is often still considered part of Aalborg; sometimes the name Greater Aalborg (Stor-Aalborg) is used to describe the concept.

 The city is connected to Aalborg by the Limfjordsbroen road bridge, and an iron railway bridge, as well as a motorway (E45) passing it to the east and running under the Limfjord.

 Nørresundby is the site of the Lindholm Høje settlement and burial ground from the Germanic Iron Age and Viking times.
 There is also a museum on the site.

 Nørresundby has many sports clubs, including football club Nørresundby FB.

 History

+During the Torstenson War, the city was captured by Swedish forces following a battle in January 1644.

 In 1865 a pontoon bridge by the name of Christian IX's pontoon bridge was built.
 Fourteen years later in 1879 a railroad bridge was built, which, although it was replaced in 1938, still stands today.
 In 1933, the pontoon bridge was removed and a new bridge, called the Limfjords bridge (Limfjordsbroen), was built in its place.
 Five years later, on 29 May 1938, Aalborg Airport opened.

 Through 1958–1960 the Limfjords bridge was expanded and in 1969 the Limfjords tunnel (Limfjordstunnelen) east of Nørresundby was opened.
-As a supplement to these bridges and the railway bridge, there have, for several years, been spoken about adding a fourth connection over the Limfjord, although no direct action have been taken.
+As a supplement to these bridges and the railway bridge, adding a fourth connection over the Limfjord has been spoken about for several years, although no direct action has been taken.